lino-framework/lino/docs/tutorials/de_BE/index.rst

 Ostbelgizismen
 ==============

+..
+How to run only this test:

+  $ python setup.py test -s tests.DocsTests.test_de_BE

 I wrote this article to test and document the new support for :ref:`mldbc` with different variants of a same language on a same Site.